-These guidelines are issued by the Department of Taxation ("the Department") to provide guidance to taxpayers regarding the International Trade Facility Tax Credit.
+These guidelines are issued by the Department to provide guidance to taxpayers regarding the International Trade Facility Tax Credit.
 These guidelines are exempt from the provisions of the Administrative Process Act (Va.
-Code § 2.2-4000 et seq.) according to the provisions outlined in Va.
+Code § 2.2-4000 et seq.)

+according to the provisions outlined in Va.
 Code § 58.1-439.12:06.
+These Guidelines supersede the International Trade Facility Tax Credit Guidelines issued by the Department on April 17, 2012 and December 7, 2012 (Public Documents 12-45 and 12-205).
 As necessary, additional guidelines will be published and posted on the Department's website, www.tax.virginia.gov.

-These guidelines represent the Department of Taxation's interpretation of the relevant laws.
+These guidelines represent the Department's interpretation of the relevant laws.
 They do not constitute formal rulemaking and hence do not have the force and effect of law or regulation.
 In the event that the final determination of any court holds that any provision of these guidelines are contrary to law, taxpayers who follow these guidelines will be treated as relying on erroneous written advice for purposes of waiving penalty and interest under Va.
 Code §§ 58.1-105, 58.1-1835 and 58.1-1845.
 To the extent there is a question regarding the application of these guidelines, taxpayers are encouraged to write to the Department and seek a written response to their question.